borkdude/jet/doc/query.md

 {:a {:a/a 1}}
 ```

-The following Clojure-like functions are supported:

-Some Clojure-like functions are supported:
+These Clojure-like functions are supported:

 - functions that operate on maps: `keys`, `vals`, `rename-keys`, `select-keys`,
   `dissoc`, `map-vals`, `juxt`, `count`